andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 relatively small footprint (from a quick glance at a map it seems at least 75% of the city would fit inside a 5 mile radius of the city center) it feels like everywhere in Oslo is *20 minutes away*.

+After walking around Oslo for a couple days I take in a breath of fresh air and it hits me how polluted American cities are.
+The streets of Oslo are mostly devoid of automobiles, owing to it's walkability and fabulous public transit system.
+Based on a *vibes only* informal personal survey it feels like 90% of the cars on the road are electric.

 <p class="article-sub-subheader">V&aring;lerenga</p>